top of page

 The fact you are here says so much about your desire for change, whether big or small, internal or external.

 As your therapist, I aim to help you rediscover that voice of yours, the same one you have had all along.
-My clients are often in a life transition or suffering from a serious case of people-pleasing.
-Or, they may be recovering from emotional abuse making it virtually impossible to even be sure what it is they want.
-I help in the arenas of relationships, family dynamics, career transitions, and communication skills.
+My clients are Couples or Adults, often hoping to heal wounds of disconnection and gain communication skills.
+They are often in life transition or suffering from a serious case of people-pleasing.
+I also work with teens in the areas of self esteem, body image, struggles with relationships, family dynamics, and reclaiming selfhood.

-It may feel like you've been hiding parts of who you are, neglecting goals or self care, or sitting in the ever present self-doubt.
-But invisibilizing ourselves can feel extremely isolating.
+It may feel like you've been hiding parts of who you are, neglecting goals, or sitting with ever present self-doubt.
+But invisibilizing ourselves can feel so isolating.

 Your inner voice (whether you hear it yet or not) already knows the way.
-My goal is to help you illuminate that path.
+My goal is to help you hear that voice, illuminate that path, or turn up the volume on that dial.
+Any of these metaphors!

 Sapling Crack White-min.jpeg